 Earlier this year, the American Heart Association cited research that shows sugary soft drinks are responsible for 180,000 deaths worldwide each year.
 They recommend that adults consume no more than 450 calories per week from sugar-sweetened beverages.
 This translates to just under two 20-ounce bottles of Coca-Cola.

-The latest numbers from the U.S. Centers for Disease Control (CDC) show the average American gets about 13 percent of his or her daily caloric intake from added sugars.
+The from the U.S. Centers for Disease Control (CDC) show the average American gets about 13 percent of his or her daily caloric intake from added sugars.
 Men, on average, get an additional 335 calories per day from added sugars, while women get about 239 extra calories per day.